A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Methodology

-The third structure is also a tree tensor network, shown in Fig.~\ref{fig:diagram}(c), yet it is a new structure proposed in this work.
-For clarity, in this paper, we use ``Tree'' and ``TreeX'' to denote the tree structures shown in Fig.~\ref{fig:diagram}(b) and Fig.~\ref{fig:diagram}(c), respectively.
+The last structure is a tree tensor network, shown in Fig.~\ref{fig:diagram}(d).
+We use ``Tree'' and ``TreeX'' to denote the tree structures shown in Fig.~\ref{fig:diagram}(b) and Fig.~\ref{fig:diagram}(d), respectively.
 In ``TreeX'', the electronic states and vibration states for each OT molecule are first grouped to form a subtree.
 The subtree is exemplified by the OT$_2$ subtree shown in Fig~\ref{fig:diagram}(c).
+The corresponding electronic node for OT$_2$ contains three bases: the vacuum state, the LE$_2$ state, and the CS$_2$ state.
+Quantum number constraints are applied to restrict the wavefunction to the single-exciton manifold.
+For discussions on grouping versus distributing electronic states in tensor networks within the MPS context, we refer readers to existing literature~\cite{baiardi2019large, sheng2024td}.
 The overall tree is then constructed based on the 13 subtrees.
 The root node of the TreeX structure has 3 children.
 The first child contains OT$_1$ and OT$_2$ subtree, as well as the $R$ vibration.
 The second child contains the OT subtrees 3 to 6.
 The third child contains the rest of the subtrees, as well as the $F$ vibrations.
-This design minimizes the entanglement entropy at the top layer of the tree.
-The advantage of TreeX will be described in detail in the Results section.
+TreeX is designed to minimize the entanglement entropy at the top layer of the tree.

-For all 3 tensor structures, harmonic oscillator eigenbasis is employed for the primitive basis of the vibrations, unless otherwise stated.
+For all tensor structures, the harmonic oscillator eigenbasis is employed for the primitive basis of the vibrations, unless otherwise stated.
 Following the reference work~\cite{dorfner2024comparison}, the number of the oscillator states for a given vibrational mode is set to $(g/\omega)^2+3g/\omega+N_b$, where $g$ is the maximum coupling constant across all types of couplings, and $N_b$ is an adjustable offset.
 In this work we employ $N_b=18$, which according to the reference paper should be enough for converged result~\cite{dorfner2024comparison}.
 In \ref{sec:reproduce}, we show that using the discrete variable representation (DVR) basis does not significantly affect the calculated dynamics.

+The multiset formulation employs multiple, independent tensor network states, which are then linearly combined to represent the total wavefunction~\cite{fang1994multiconfiguration,kloss2019multiset}.
+This approach has demonstrated good performance for the exciton dissociation model studied in this work~\cite{lindoy2025pyttn}.
+The multiset wavefunction allows different electronic states to couple with entirely different nuclear wavefunctions, which reduces the bond dimension for each individual tensor network state.
+In this work, we focus on singleset tensor network states where all electronic and vibrational states are encoded in one tensor network.
+However, we are actively developing a multiset implementation, and a systematic benchmark comparing multiset and singleset tensor network states will be the focus of our future research.